Conagra Brands (NYSE:CAG) Releases FY 2022 Earnings Guidance

-The company also recently declared a quarterly dividend, which will be paid on Thursday, September 2nd.
-Stockholders of record on Tuesday, August 3rd will be paid a dividend of $0.3125 per share.
-This represents a $1.25 annualized dividend and a dividend yield of 3.60%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 2nd.
+Shareholders of record on Tuesday, August 3rd will be issued a $0.3125 dividend.
+This represents a $1.25 dividend on an annualized basis and a dividend yield of 3.66%.
 The ex-dividend date of this dividend is Monday, August 2nd.
-This is a positive change from Conagra Brands’s previous quarterly dividend of $0.28.
-Conagra Brands’s dividend payout ratio is 41.67%.
+This is an increase from Conagra Brands’s previous quarterly dividend of $0.28.
+Conagra Brands’s dividend payout ratio (DPR) is currently 41.67%.

-In other Conagra Brands news, Director Thomas K. Brown sold 11,000 shares of Conagra Brands stock in a transaction on Monday, May 3rd.
-The shares were sold at an average price of $37.54, for a total transaction of $412,940.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Jana Partners Llc sold 2,811,853 shares of the company’s stock in a transaction on Thursday, May 6th.
-The shares were sold at an average price of $37.60, for a total transaction of $105,725,672.80.
+In other news, EVP Colleen Batcheler sold 6,210 shares of the firm’s stock in a transaction that occurred on Wednesday, July 21st.
+The shares were sold at an average price of $34.96, for a total value of $217,101.60.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, Director Thomas K. Brown sold 11,000 shares of the company’s stock in a transaction that occurred on Monday, May 3rd.
+The stock was sold at an average price of $37.54, for a total transaction of $412,940.00.
 The disclosure for this sale can be found here.
-2.60% of the stock is owned by company insiders.
+In the last quarter, insiders sold 2,829,063 shares of company stock worth $106,355,714.
+Corporate insiders own 2.60% of the company’s stock.

 About Conagra Brands